Current Board Members:

-Kim Langridge begins her second year as a Board member, and will now assume a leadership role as Co-President.
+Kim Langridge begins her third year as a Board member and her second as Co-President.
 For the past 20 years, she has been a senior copywriter for a Detroit-based ad agency, and has written several award-winning radio spots for clients that include ESPN's "College GameDay", the TBS TV series "Sex and the City", and the CBS TV series "The Big Bang Theory".
 She is also a former comedy writer, and co-wrote three episodes of the ABC TV series "Home Improvement".
-Before joining the Board, Kim served as an enthusiastic volunteer on several Pride events and has plans for many new fundraising, marketing, and social projects.
-As a trans woman, she is proud to be a co-facilitator of B.C.
-Pride's Trans Support Group, as well as our Constellations youth group.
+As a trans woman, Kim is proud to be a co-facilitator of Constellations and is active in several other BC Pride support groups.
 "Since I came out as transgender, Pride has been a huge influence in my life,” Kim said.
 “I’ve had more fun and made more friends in the past two years than I have in the previous 20 years.
 Happily, being on the Board of Directors gives me the chance to help others do the same.”
 Kim is a lifelong resident of Marshall, and considers herself "tragically single".

 Elaine Hadley is a lifelong resident of Battle Creek.
 She is a U.S. Army veteran and retired in 2015 from her position as Financial Operations Liaison at the Hart, Dole Inouye Federal Center.
 She has one son, Aaron, and five beautiful grandchildren whom she adores.
 Elaine serves as a Mentor for an LGTBQ+ Subgroup in an all-women's online group – NoBS Weight Loss Program – founded by Corinne Crabtree of Nashville, Tennessee.
 She offers support, accountability, and encouragement for others in their weight loss and life journeys.
 Elaine has served on the B.C.
 Pride Board of Directors and has held the position of Treasurer since 2017.
 As a Board member, she believes it is imperative that everyone in our LGBTQ+ community has a welcoming and safe place to gather for resources and support.
 “I love that we are always striving to be more inclusive,” she said, “and that we support other marginalized members of our community.
 As an organization, I want Battle Creek Pride to be a beacon where all are welcomed – just as I was when I first reached out.
 We need your voice, so come join us.”